-We feel that the strategies in place from the last three years have had a positive impact on all areas.
-Our new strategy focuses on the similar goals to the previous strategy with further enhancements and objectives in place to ensure more consistent outcomes for disadvantaged pupils.
+Our new strategy focuses on the same goals as the previous strategy with further enhancements and objectives in place to ensure more consistent outcomes for disadvantaged pupils.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.